This is the multi-page printable view of this section. Click here to print.

 Fig. Microsoft SQL Server(DBaaS) Recovery Configuration Items

-The user can enter the required information of the Secondary through the Samsung Cloud Platform Console and create the service through detailed options.
+Users can enter required information for Secondary through the Samsung Cloud Platform Console and create the service through detailed options.

-You can create a read-only replica server through Secondary configuration.
-To configure additional Secondary, it must be created with duplication configuration (HA) and Enterprise Edition, and the backup function must be enabled.
+Through Secondary configuration, you can create read-only replica servers.
+To configure Secondary additionally, it must be created with HA (High Availability) and Enterprise Edition, and the backup function must be enabled.

 Detailed Description

-• The entered Secondary name is exposed as a cluster name in the list
+• The entered Secondary name is displayed as cluster name in the list

-• Applied equally according to the server type set in the original DB
+• Applied identically according to the server type set in the original DB

-• Coverage Preview: Amount applied by Planned Compute for each resource
+• Coverage Preview: Amount applied by Planned Compute per resource

-Network > Common SettingsRequiredNetwork settings for servers created by the service
+Network > Common SettingsRequiredNetwork settings where servers created in the service are installed

-• Applies the same network settings as set in the original DB
+• Applied identically with network settings set in original DB

-Network > Server SettingsRequiredNetwork settings for servers created by the service
+Network > Per-Server SettingsRequiredNetwork settings where servers created in the service are installed

-• Select to apply different settings for each server being installed
+• Select when applying different settings for each server being installed

-• Apply network settings set in the original DB as is
+• Applied identically with network settings set in original DB

 LicenseRequiredSQL Server License Key